dridi/cashpack/man/hpack_alloc.3.rst

 encoder automatically includes table updates in the next block encoded with the ``hpack_encode()`` function.

+The ``hpack_limit()`` function allows an encoder to limit to *max* the size of the dynamic table for *hpack* below the maximum decided by the peer decoder.
+The limit is then sent as a table update when the next header list is encoded, and overrides any subsequent calls to ``hpack_resize()``.
+Once applied, the limit doesn't need to be reapplied every time the decoder decides to change the maximum.

 The ``hpack_trim()`` function performs a reallocation if the available memory for the dynamic table is greater than its maximum size.
 This reallocation may fail without consequences on the HPACK codec.